thp/pyotherside/docs/index.rst

     Initialize OpenGL resources required for rendering.
     This method is optional.

-.. function:: IRenderer.render(x, y, width, height)
+.. function:: IRenderer.reshape(x, y, width, height)

-    Render within the given area.
-    It is the renderer's responsibility to confine itself to that area.
-    Also, it must unbind any used resources to leave the context in a clean state.
+    Called when the geometry has changed.

     ``(x, y)`` is the position of the bottom left corner of the area, in window coordinates, e.g. (0, 0) is the bottom left corner of the window.

+.. function:: IRenderer.render()

+    Render to the OpenGL context.

+    It is the renderer's responsibility to unbind any used resources to leave the context in a clean state.

 .. function:: IRenderer.cleanup()